patriciogonzalezvivo/thebookofshaders/examples_proto/README.md

 ## Featured shaders

-Featured examples from the shaders shared by our readers and students.
+Featured examples shared by our readers and students.
+We are looking forward to see a lot more shaders created with the [GLSL editor](http://editor.thebookofshaders.com/).
+Please share your masterpiecess to [@bookofshaders](https://twitter.com/bookofshaders).

 <div id="shared-examples"></div>
 <script type="text/javascript">gallery.createExampleList("shared", 9)</script>